 Resources for SOBL Faculty

-The information contained below is intended for use by faculty and staff in the School of Social and Behavioral Sciences only.
-While much of the information is drawn directly from University policies and procedures, some of it is very School-specific and other Schools may do things differently in some cases.
-That said, we hope you find the information below useful and helpful.
-As always, if you have any questions, please do not hesitate to contact the SOBL office.
+The information contained on this page is intended for use by faculty and staff in the School of Social and Behavioral Sciences only.
+While much of the information is drawn directly from University policies and procedures, some of it is very School-specific, and other Schools may do things differently in some cases.
+That said, we hope you find this information useful and helpful.

 Class Cancellations

-If it is necessary to cancel a class, please notify the SOBL office, preferably by email (sobl@stockton.edu).
-An email will be sent to the class and a cancellation sign will be posted on the classroom door with any additional information you request.
 Class cancellations for personal reasons will be counted as sick time.
 If you are out for more than one class day (e.g., Monday & Wednesday) the intervening day will also be recorded as sick time.
 If you intend for the class to run as scheduled in your absence, please make every effort to have a program colleague cover the class for you.
 If you are unable to get coverage from a fellow faculty member, someone from SOBL may be able to assist.

 For all absences, please complete the Faculty/Staff Absence form and submit it to the SOBL office, either as an email attachment or in person.
+If emailed, please make sure that Sharon Keally is copied on the request.

 Classroom Assignments

 Initial classroom assignments are made by the Office of the Registrar and are subject to change for at least the first few weeks after the schedule is made viewable.
 If you have specific classroom requests or believe there will be an issue with your rooms as assigned, please notify the SOBL office by email (sobl@stockton.edu).
-We will make every effort to ensure that your rooms meet the needs of your classes, but due to space limitations, it may not always be possible to fulfill every request.
+We will make every effort to ensure that your rooms meet the needs of your classes.
+However due to space limitations, it may not always be possible to fulfill every request.
 Please do remember to check your rooms before the start of the semester, so that we can minimize issues once the semester starts.
-You are more than welcome to make arrangements to switch rooms with other instructors on your own, but please notify the office immediately so that we can maintain the accuracy of the class schedule online and make sure there are no unforeseen issues.
+You are more than welcome to make arrangements to switch rooms with other instructors on your own, but please notify the SOBL office immediately so that we can maintain the accuracy of the class schedule online and make sure there are no unforeseen issues.

 Computer Labs